Repeated mergers, mass-gap black holes, and formation of intermediate-mass black holes in nuclear star clusters: Method

-The merger remnant is imparted receives a recoil kick as a result of the anisotropic emission of GWs at merger and can be ejected from the host star cluster.
-This GW recoil kick depends on the asymmetric mass ratio $\eta=q/(1+q)^2$ and on the magnitude of the dimensionless spin parameters, $|\mathbf{{\chi_1}}|=|\mathbf{{\chi_\mseed}}|$ and $|\mathbf{{\chi_2}}|$.
+The merger remnant receives a recoil kick as a result of the anisotropic emission of GWs at merger and can be ejected from the host star cluster.
+This GW recoil kick depends on the asymmetric mass ratio $\eta=q/(1+q)^2$ and on the magnitude of the dimensionless spin parameters, $|\boldsymbol{{\chi_1}}|=|\boldsymbol{{\chi_\mseed}}|$ and $|\boldsymbol{{\chi_2}}|$.
+In our models, spin orientations are assumed to be isotropic, as appropriate for merging binaries assembled dynamically.
 We model the recoil kick as \citep{lou10,lou12}

 where

 The $\perp$ and $\parallel$ refer to the direction perpendicular and parallel to the orbital angular momentum, respectively, while $\hat{e}_{\parallel, 1}$ and $\hat{e}_{\parallel, 2}$ are orthogonal unit vectors in the orbital plane.
 We have also defined the vector